 An elongated arched caused by weak foot arch muscles or poor foot biomechanics is a common reason for an overstretched plantar fascia.
 Compression plantar fasciitis occurs when you land on a sharp object that bruises or damages your plantar fascia.
 You will experience pain further under your arch instead of feeling it under your heel.

 If you have been silently suffering from plantar fasciitis, Specialized Physical Therapy is here to help.
-You can schedule an appointment for plantar fascia physical therapy with Dan, Michael, or Diana to find the underlying causes and start treatment to correct and manage it.
+You can schedule an appointment for plantar fascia physical therapy treatment with Dan, Michael, or Diana to find the underlying causes and start treatment to correct and manage it.

 The symptoms of plantar fasciitis include: